The existence of superluminal particles is consistent with the kinematics of Einstein's special theory of relativity: Axioms for special relativity

-The second postulate of Einstein's states that ``Any ray of light moves in the “stationary” system of co-ordinates with the determined velocity $c$, whether the ray be emitted by a stationary or by a moving body,'' see \cite{einstein}.
+Einstein's second postulate states that ``Any ray of light moves in the “stationary” system of co-ordinates with the determined velocity $c$, whether the ray be emitted by a stationary or by a moving body,'' see \cite{einstein}.
 We can easily formulate this statement in our first-order logic frame.
-To do so, let us introduce the following two concepts.
-The {\bf time difference} of coordinate points $\vx,\vy\in\Q^d$ is defined as:
+To do so, let us introduce the following two concepts.\footnote{Relations $\timed$ and $\sqspace$ are definable if the structure of quantities is rich enough, e.g., if it is an ordered field, which will be implied by \ax{AxOField}, see p.\pageref{axofield}.} The {\bf time difference} of coordinate points $\vx,\vy\in\Q^d$ is defined as:

 The {\bf squared spatial distance}\footnote{Because we assume only very general assumptions about the quantities, see \ax{AxOField} below, to speak about the spatial distance of arbitrary two coordinate points, we have to use squared distance since it is possible that the distance of two points is not amongst the quantities.
 For example, the distance of points $\langle 0,0\rangle$ and $\langle 1,1\rangle$ is $\sqrt{2}$.
-So in the field of rational numbers, $\langle 0,0\rangle$ and $\langle 1,1\rangle$ do not have distance just squared distance.} of $\vx,\vy\in\Q^d$ is defined as:
+So in the field of rational numbers, $\langle 0,0\rangle$ and $\langle 1,1\rangle$ do not have distance but they have squared distance.} of $\vx,\vy\in\Q^d$ is defined as:

 \begin{description} \item[\underline{\ax{AxLight}}] There is an inertial observer, according to whom, any light signal moves with the same velocity $c$, independently of the fact that which body emitted the signal.
 Furthermore, it is possible to send out a light signal in any direction (existing according to the coordinate system) everywhere: